gOOvER/goover-yolks/README.md

 All of these images are available for `linux/amd64` and `linux/arm64` versions, unless otherwise specified, to use these images on an arm system, no modification to them or the tag is needed, they should just work.

-### Contributing

-When adding a new version to an existing image, such as `java v42`, you'd add it within a child folder of `java`, so `java/42/Dockerfile` for example.
-Please also update the correct `.github/workflows` file to ensure that this new version is tagged correctly.

 ## Available Images
 ### [Linux Distros](/oses)